Rupee is expected to depreciate: Angel Broking

-According to Angel Broking, The Indian rupee is expected to depreciate in today’s trading session as recent weakness in the DX will prompt traders to place fresh bets which in turn will hamper the trend of the Indian Rupee.
+According to Angel Broking, The Indian rupee is expected to depreciate in today’s trading session tracking losses in Asian market equities as investors hunt for bargains in the last trading week of the year 2016.

 Like this story, share it with millions of investors on M3